-OAO Rosneft, Russia’s largest oil producer, and Exxon Mobil Corp (XOM). said they may expand cooperation in Alaska, Russia’s arctic waters and liquefied natural gas.
+OAO Rosneft, Russia’s largest oil producer, and Exxon Mobil Corp (XOM:US). said they may expand cooperation in Alaska, Russia’s arctic waters and liquefied natural gas.

 Rosneft now has an option to take a 25 percent share in the Point Thomson project, a gas condensate deposit, on Alaska’s North Slope.
 That’s part of the deal signed today by Igor Sechin, Rosneft’s Chief Executive Officer, and Stephen Greenlee, Exxon’s exploration head, at Russian President Vladimir Putin’s residence outside Moscow.